-The power output you can get, whether on or off the grid will be roughly five times the head, times the flow.
-So for example if you have a head of 20 metres, and 10 litres per second flow of water, then you can expect about 5 x 20 x 10 = 1000 watts of power.
+The power output (in watts, which is the rate of energy production) will be roughly five times the head, times the flow.
+So for example if you have a head of 10 metres, and 10 litres per second flow of water, then you can expect about 5 x 10 x 10 = 500 watts of power.
+Multiply by 8760 hours in the year to get annual energy production.
+A typical UK home uses around 500W on average for 4,400kWh per year.

 In the UK it is possible to claim a “feed in tariff” for hydro power.
 See this page for details.
 I can advise on the technical aspects but I am not strong on the institutional stuff.
 I am more of an off-grid specialist and most of my customers are off-grid, either here in Scotland or around the world.
 I can design and specify everything you will need and also supply much of the extra stuff at competitive prices.
 While it is also possible to claim feed in tariffs in an off-grid UK system, I don’t know of anyone who bothers to do this.
 I can advise on the technical requirements.